caktus/guidebook/docs/branching.md

 -   The server runs as expected

 then you can do a final push and create a pull request.
 GitHub makes this simple.
-There is a green button that reads \"Review and create pull request.\" You should look over the diff of the code and make sure it reads as you intend.
-If so, add a comment to the pull request that it addresses issue \#42.
+There is a green button that reads "Review and create pull request."
+You should look over the diff of the code and make sure it reads as you intend.
+If so, add a comment to the pull request that it addresses issue #42.

 It is then incumbent on another member of the team to do the following: